johnrraymond/greatlibraryserver/readme.md

 ###  This number is the new cCA
 ###  Add to .env

 # Use the tool in moralis dir.
-Save the result in the private
+Save the result in the your passscode vault
 ```
 (cd ~john/bakerydemo/moralis; node getPrivateKey.js "you mnemonic goes in here as the input ")
 ```

-# Enter the deploy dirrectory for the site
+## Enter the deploy directory for the site

 ```
 cd bakerydemo/brownie